f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

       }

 #.
-Logon on BIG-IQ, go to Application tab, then Application Templates.
+Logon to BIG-IQ, go to the Application tab, then Application Templates.
 Look at the custom template created previous through the API.

    |lab-4-1|